patching...

 However, solicitor Mark McSally said he was confident the ordinance would stand up to a court challenge.

 “I think everyone is entitled to their own opinion whether something is enforceable or unenforceable,” he said.
-“I heard similar objections from the ACLU about the sticker policy.”
+“I heard similar objections from .”

 Meg Rogers, identifying herself as a member of the Republican Town Committee, said there is the potential for outlandish judgments against homeowners.